 What can you eat on the carnivore diet?

-On a more broad version of the carnivore diet, you can eat all animal source foods, they fall in seven groups listed below.
+On the broadest version of the carnivore diet, you can eat all animal sourced foods which fall into seven groups listed below.

-Seafood includes fish (salmon, basa, baramundi, mackerel, cod, eel, tuna etc), fish roe, shellfish (crabs, cray fish, lobsters, prawns) and molluscs (octopus, oyster, squid, clam, scallop etc).
+Seafood includes fish (salmon, basa, baramundi, mackerel, cod, eel, tuna, etc), fish roe, shellfish (crabs, crayfish, lobsters, prawns) and mollusks (octopus, oyster, squid, clam, scallop, etc).

 Seafood is a great source of protein but with lower fat content relative to ruminant, pork and poultry meat.
-It is also rich in vitamins and minerals and is found to associate with a lot of health benefits.
+It is also rich in vitamins and minerals and many health benefits have been associated with seafood consumption.

-Depending where you live, you can get eggs from chicken, duck, goose and quails.
+Depending on where you live, you can normally get eggs from chicken, duck, goose and quails from retail stores.

 Despite concern about the high level of cholesterol in eggs, currently, there is no evidence indicating a direct association between the quantity of eggs consumed and the risk of developing coronary heart disease.